Footprints on the Moon (1975 film)

 Footprints on the Moon (Le orme, "The Footprints"), also released as Primal Impulse, is a 1975 Italian mystery thriller film starring Florinda Bolkan and Klaus Kinski.
-It concerns a translator with an unexplained two-day gap in her memory that follows clues to a seaside town for answers, where the unfamiliar residents seem to recognize her.
+It concerns Alice, a translator with an unexplained two-day gap in her memory who follows clues to a mysterious seaside town for answers, where the unfamiliar residents seem to recognize her as a different woman named Nicole.